-Susie relocated to Reno in 2007 and was active with the Reno Air Races 2005 thru 2015.
-Susie is also an active member volunteer at the William F. Harrah National Automobile Museum in Reno.
+Susie joined NAHI in 2005 and relocated to Reno in 2007.
+She is also an active member volunteer at the William F. Harrah National Automobile Museum in Reno.

 June retired in 2000 from Hewlett Packard in Corvallis, Oregon with 26 years experience in Logistics, Purchasing and Supply Chain management She likes to be involved with her community.
 She was a member of the City of Independence Planning Commission, City Council and also Polk County Planning Commission before moving with her husband to Central Oregon in 2010.

 June enjoys volunteering and spent nine years volunteering at The Evergreen Air and Space Museum in McMinnville Oregon.
 Since moving to Central Oregon she has focused her volunteering with La Pine Elementary School and any activity that supports the kids of La Pine.
 During the summer months she adds volunteering at air shows in Central Oregon, Oshkosh and NAHI –Reno.